michaelboyles/webpack5-issue/README.md

-A reproducible example for Webpack 5 incompatibility / possible bug
+A reproducible example for Webpack 5 incompatibility / possible bug.
+Raised as [Webpack #13584](https://github.com/webpack/webpack/issues/13584)

 ## The issue